Sunday, March 11, 2012

 I have no idea what I talked about.
 How you need your ankles, the current weather (and ten day forecast), where to park if you should come down here, how far we were from Disneyworld, how successful was Operation Desert Storm – I dunno, it was all a blur.
 Somehow I got through it and managed to survive that first game.

-So just in case, if you tune in to Dodger baseball this weekend and hear me reviewing this week’s AMERICAN IDOL, you’ll know why.
+So just in case, if you tune in to Mariners baseball this week and hear me reviewing the Oscars, you’ll know why.